streetbee/imgproxy/README.md

 If set to `0`, imgproxy will not enlarge the image if it is smaller than the given size.
 With any other value, imgproxy will enlarge the image.

+#### Force orientation

+By default, the orientation was taken from exif.
+But now this parameter define process priority.

+`0` - orientation gets from exif.
+`1 - 9` - angle to rotate.

 #### Encoded URL

 The source URL should be encoded with URL-safe Base64.
 The encoded URL can be split with `/` for your needs.